algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 1. Continuous Integration

 <!-- Describe the CI pipeline for the front-end (e.g., GitHub Actions, Bitrise). -->
+The continuous integration will mainly be held by GitHub and the repository, allowing all the team members to create branches and work simultaneously on different parts of the code.

+The merge and pull request would be done regularly with a check by the quality assurance before any of the pull requests to the dev and main branches.
+It would avoid stress by pushing a wrong version in the main branch but would also highly enhance the code quality.

 ### 2. Deployment Strategy

 <!-- Detail the deployment process for the front-end application (e.g., to App Store, Google Play Store). -->
+To deploy this strategy it has been set to target the two main stores which are the App Store and the Google Play Store.
+They both have their own prerequisites to deploy an application.
+Nevertheless, the project is to create a front-end application, without any back-end it would be unuseful to publish it and non-lucrative.
+However, here are the different ways to publish the application on both of them.

+#### 2.1.
+App Store

+The App Store publishing process can be summarized in just six steps.

+1. Sign up for the Apple developer program.
+2. Prepare the app for submission.
+3. Create a listing via App Store Connect.
+4. Capture App Store screenshots.
+5. Upload the app using Xcode.
+6. Submit the app to be reviewed by Apple.

+However, getting the Apple developer program has a cost non-negligible since our project isn't funded.

+#### 2.2.
+Google Play Store

+Here is a simple way to publish an application on the Google Play Store Step-by-Step:

+1. Sign up for the Google Play Developer Console.
+2. Link Developer Account with Google Wallet Merchant Account.
+3. Create Application.
+4. App Store Listing.
+5. Upload App Bundles or APK To Google Play.
+6. Time For Content Rating.
+7. Fix App Pricing and Distribution.
+8. Publish the Application.

+There are a bit more steps than the App Store but the price is lower (25$ for the fee, then free).

 ### 3. Environment Configuration